-The Biology Olympiad competition selects some 10 to 15 laureates at grade 11, and 10 to 15 at grade 12.
+The Biology Olympiad competition selects 10 to 15 laureates at grade 11, and 10 to 15 at grade 12.

 - medals (1 gold, 1 silver, 1 bronze; participation medal for all other laureates);

-Since 2020, if a grade 12 laureate wins an IBO medal, he/she is then assigned a special recognition and medal by the Academy of Sciences, during its Public Session (usually: December).
+If a grade 12 laureate wins an IBO medal, he/she is then assigned a special recognition and medal by the Academy of Sciences, during its Public Session (December).

 Students applying for the Biology Olympiad are typically having lessons in grade 11 & 12.
-All schools may apply but participation in IBO and similar (European Union Science Olympiad) are restricted according to the prevailing Rules for those international competitions.
+All schools may apply but participation in IBO and similar (European Olympiad of Experimental Science) are restricted according to the prevailing Rules for those international competitions.